yireo/yireo-slides/slides/yireo/explaining_upward.md

 ---
 # UPWARD and static requests
-- PWA in browser requests a JS file
+- PWA in browser requests any static file
 - Request is forwarded from Nginx to UPWARD
 - Request is handled by UPWARD
 - Response is sent back from UPWARD to Nginx
 - Response is sent back from Nginx to browser

 Remember that UPWARD has *no state*, so no caching

 ---
 # UPWARD and GraphQL requests